Project Portal

 PORTAL will manage all-weather operations (low-visibility, harsh environments), enable secure connectivity to air-vehicles, ground assets, and cloud-based systems (UTM, remote operation centres), and provides system resilience and fault tolerance by design.

-Cambridge Sensoriis will develop & integrate their innovative RadarAware radar system into PORTAL, and will greatly increase the radar detection distance, particularly for non-cooperative targets, and include a new antenna design and an elevation measuring dimension.
+Sensoriis will develop and integrate their innovative RadarAware radar system into PORTAL, and will greatly increase the radar detection distance, particularly for non-cooperative targets, and include a new radar antenna design.

 By solving the challenge of FoF landing-site automation at scale, PORTAL will: